mattpocock/ts-error-translator/CONTRIBUTING.md

 > 💡 Hint: To find the code for the error you're looking for, have a look inside [`tsErrorMessages.json`](https://github.com/mattpocock/ts-error-translator/blob/main/packages/engine/src/tsErrorMessages.json),
 > or check your console, you'll see this formatting `error TS<code>: <msg>`.

-- You have to follow our template by running the following command.
+- You can follow our template by running the following command.
 This will write an example file at `packages/engine/errors/<code>.md` with placeholders on how the explanation should be written.

 ```sh
 yarn translate <code>